wp-plugins/nonce-please/readme.txt

 == Installation ==

-"Nonce!
-Please" can be installed in 2 steps:

-	1. Unzip "nonce_pleaseNNN.zip" archive and put only the nonce_please.php file into your "plugins" directory (wp-content/plugins/) of the server.
+1. Unzip a zip archive and put only the nonce_please.php file into your "plugins" directory (wp-content/plugins/) of the server.

-	2. Activate the plugin.
+1. Activate the plugin.

 == Licence ==